 Introduction

 In the Summer of 2022, we all say the headlines, “Consumer Price Index increases to 9%1.”
 In other words, the cost of living got a whole lot more expensive for everyone that summer.
 Anyone on a fixed income was justifiably distressed.
-In fact, back in 2021, 71% of retirees had already listed inflation as their biggest concern2.
+In fact, back in 2021, 71% of retirees had already listed inflation as their biggest concern.

 But what does inflation mean for the retiree with an annuity as part of their retirement income?
 The answer to that question depends upon the type of annuity and the makeup of their portfolio.